-When I started this adventure I found a little “What to do” information but very little detailed “How to do” information.
+When I started my adventure I found a little “What to do” information but very little detailed “How to do” information.
 I was on my own.
 Everything I now know I learned from someone else or through making mistakes.
 I only wish I knew at the start, what I know now.
 I wanted to give any beginner a leg up and keep them from repeating my mistakes.
 This is not a rigorous technical site, and you will read of better ways to do what I describe here.
 This is just the story of what I do: practical ways and means for the amateur.

 If you have field experience, please teach the rest of us what you have learned.
 Critique this site and add your comments.
 I would love to share your field advice and experience with readers.
 There is just so much to learn.

 I am not a professional paleontologist, whose skill and knowledge I respect.
 I’m just a guy who loves to hike and find fossils.
 I read that it was a rare event for a dinosaur carcass to be covered with sediments and preserved in a way that over time create a fossil.
 But when I multiply this “one in a million” occurrence times the number of species that roamed the earth and for millions of years, I figured the chances were good that if I hiked on the right age land exposures, I might find a dinosaur fossil.